DeepooBelief/Blackboard-Saver/README.md

 It opens Blackboard in a browser, lets you choose what kinds of files you want, and saves everything into tidy course folders on your computer.

 ## Windows exe release
 A graphical interface for Windows users is available in https://github.com/DeepooBelief/Blackboard-Saver/releases.
-For Linux/Unix and MacOS users, use the following instructions to get Blackboard-Saver running on your terminal.
+For Linux/Unix and MacOS users, we welcome forks to make the project compatible.

 ## Features